emil14/postulat/README.md

 # Postulat

-* Everything is Expression or Value
+* Everything is an Expression or Value
-* Expression produce Value
+* Expressions always produce Values
-* Function is Value that can be called to return Expression
+* Function is a Value that can be called to return Expression

-* Function is always pure
+* All Functions are pure

-* Value has Type
-* Function has Interface
-* Interface depends on Types